 - One episode of Drawn Together features Ling-Ling attending an anger management group among other characters famous for this problem, such as Skeletor, Marvin the Martian, Yosemite Sam and Hulk.

-- The Looney Tunes short Birds Anonymous has Sylvester trying to rid himself of his bird addiction.
+- The Academy Award-winning Looney Tunes short "Birds Anonymous" has Sylvester trying to rid himself of his bird addiction.
 He actually seems to succeed at the end, when his sponsor goes Off the Wagon and tries to eat Tweety, forcing Sylvester to stop him.

-- Pepper Ann goes to a support group after she becomes obsessed with Beanie Baby like dolls.
+- Pepper Ann goes to a support group after she becomes obsessed with Beanie Baby-like dolls.

-- The Simpsons
+- The Simpsons:

 - Parodied, of course, with Marge's alcoholism and recovery (and with Homer going to Alc-Anon after getting busted on a DWI, with Otto the bus driver revealing that he loves to get blotto and the allegedly elderly Hans Moleman revealing that drinking has ruined his life and that he's actually 31 years old).

-- There was also the film festival episode (a.k.a that Crossover episode with Jay Sherman from The Critic that Matt Groening hated so much that he didn't bother to put his name in the credits).
-In Barney's film, he is shown standing up and saying "My name is Barney and I am an alcoholic".
-Soon after, the camera pans out and Lisa points out he's in a girl scouts meeting, which Barney disregards as them "afraid to admit they have a problem!"
+- From "A Star is Burns": In Barney's film about struggling with alcoholism, he stands up and announces "My name is Barney, and I'm an alcoholic."
+Right after, the camera pans out to a circle of young girls and Lisa points out he's in a girl scouts meeting, which Barney disregards as them "afraid to admit they have a problem!"

 - South Park criticized AA's 12 steps as completely disregarding responsibility and self-restraint in favor of invoking a higher power as seen in the season nine finale "Bloody Mary".
 Apparently, Parker and Stone didn't even seem to consider quitting cold-turkey as a good idea in the first place.